Rúben Pinto: Belenenses

 On 18 June 2015, Pinto joined C.F.
 Os Belenenses on a four-year contract.
 He made his league debut on 15 August, scoring in the 3–3 home draw against Rio Ave FC.

 Pinto played ten matches in the 2015–16 UEFA Europa League (qualifying rounds included, all starts), helping his team to the group phase.

 CSKA Sofia

 In the beginning of August 2016, Pinto joined PFC CSKA Sofia on loan with an option to make the move permanent afterwards.
-On 15 June 2017 the Bulgarian club activated the clause, and he agreed to a three-year deal three days later.
+On 15 June 2017, the Bulgarian club activated the clause and he agreed to a three-year deal three days later.

 In August 2019, Pinto saw himself removed from the first team (alongside Nikolay Bodurov) by manager Ljupko Petrović, reportedly for disciplinary reasons.

 International career

-Pinto earned 65 caps for Portugal, all youth categories comprised.
-On 2 June 2013 he made his debut with the under-21s, coming on midway through the second half of the 2–0 friendly defeat of Croatia.
+Pinto earned 65 caps for Portugal across six youth levels.
+On 2 June 2013, he made his debut with the under-21s, coming on midway through the second half of the 2–0 friendly defeat of Croatia.